Boundary

 Authenticate with Boundary Desktop

-Open the Boundary Desktop app installed earlier.
+Open the Boundary Desktop Client app you installed earlier.

 Enter the Boundary server Cluster URL and click Submit.